ibalampanis/ai-ethics/guide.md

 # Embracing a Greener Lifestyle: Simple and Sustainable Choices

+## Introduction

+Welcome to our _Green Living Guide!_ This document outlines sustainable practices you can adopt to minimize your environmental impact and promote a healthier planet.

+# What is Green Living?

+**Green Living** is a way of sustainable habits so that they work alongside the resources of nature instead of destroying them.
+It reduces one's environmental impact by involving choices that minimize harm to the environment.

 Living a greener lifestyle not only benefits the environment but also contributes to personal well-being and the health of future generations.
 Whether you're passionate about conservation, reducing waste, or simply want to make a positive impact, there are plenty of interesting and fulfilling ways to adopt eco-friendly practices into your daily routine.

 ## 1. Reduce, Reuse, Recycle